yzyii/luashitacast/README.md

-          /kite always takes precedence over any other set overrides active. e.g. if you have /kite and /fireres toggled on, it will equip the kite set instead of or on top of the fire resistance set. this allows you to gain 12% move speed while keeping up most of your fire resistance.
+          /kite always takes precedence over any other set overrides active. e.g. if you have /kite and /fireres toggled on, it will equip the kite set instead of or on top of the fire resistance set. this allows you to gain 12% move speed while keeping most of your fire resistance.

 [Idle Sets] (Changes your idle set to use these sets instead) /idle           - toggles between using 2 different idle sets